 Once you learn about this, I am going to explain about citta.
 The scripture states only 'citta.'
 Take the citta alone.
 It does not mention about the sensation sphere, perception sphere, and cognition sphere.
 It mentions only the volition sphere.
 As we have translated the citta sphere so far, we must not be puzzled with citta mentioned by the scripture.
 This is because the citta's duty is volitional activity.
 The cognition sphere is responsible for cognizing only.
 The sensation sphere is responsible for sensing.
 The perception sphere is responsible for perceiving.
 Their duties are not interchangeable.
-However, if we do not know about this fact, we will translate citta in combination with cognition as we may believe that cognition is citta. "vicittarammanam", the citta sphere is full of emotions gained from what one sees, hears, smells, tastes, feels, and thinks.
+However, if we do not know about this fact, we will translate citta in combination with cognition as we believe cognition that is citta. may "vicittarammanam", the citta sphere is full of emotions gained from what one sees, hears, smells, tastes, feels, and thinks.
 It is full of emotions.
 This is citta sphere [according to the scripture].
-In another sense, "arammanam vijanatiiti cittam", citta knows emotions... citta knows... well, what about viññāna?
-It does not mention about the viññāna sphere.
+In another sense, "arammanam vijanatiiti cittam", citta knows emotions... citta knows.. well, what It does not mention about the about viññāna? viññāna sphere.